DarioCabas/DarioCabas/README.md

 ## Hi there, I'm Dario 👋

-### I'm an ecuadorian 🇪🇨 Tech Lover 👨🏻‍💻, Mobile Developer📲 and Frontend Developer 🎨
+### I'm an ecuadorian 🇪🇨 Tech Lover 👨🏻‍💻, Mobile📲 and Frontend Developer 🎨

 - ✈️ What moves me?: Help to the people with my skills and moves to others person make it.
 - 💭 I believe that technology is a tool with the power to improve the society and create opportunities for all